hnewbold/hotel_reviews_sentiment_analysis/README.md

 ## Results
 ### Classification Report
-The model performs particularly well in predicting positive and negative sentiments, with precision scores of 0.84 and 0.88, respectively.
-The F1-scores for positive and negative sentiments are also high, at 0.83 and 0.79, indicating a good balance between precision and recall.
-The neutral sentiment, while slightly lower in precision (0.63), still achieves a recall of 0.76 and an F1-score of 0.69.
+The model performs particularly well in predicting instances of positive and negative sentiments, achieving precision scores of 0.84 and 0.88, respectively.
+This indicates a high level of confidence in the model's ability to correctly identify these classes.
+The F1-scores for positive and negative sentiments are also strong, at 0.83 and 0.79, respectively, reflecting a good balance between precision and recall.

+For neutral sentiment, while the precision is slightly lower at 0.63, the model still achieves a recall of 0.76 and an F1-score of 0.69.
+This means that while the predictions for neutral sentiment aren't as precise, the model is still correctly identifying a large portion of neutral instances.

 ```